-- a statutory declaration – this should state how you know them and your care arrangements for them
+- a statutory declaration which states how you know them and your care arrangements for them

 - evidence you act on their behalf for a similar arrangement

-- evidence the person is unable to manage their own affairs.
+- evidence that the person is unable to manage their own affairs.

-Refer to the form for examples of documents you should give us.
+Refer to the Authorisation to act on a person’s behalf form for examples of documents you should give us.